openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 ### Prerequisites

 Tools that need te be installed on your system to follow along with this guide.
-Most of these are available in [arkade](https://github.com/alexellis/arkade).
+Most of these are available in [arkade](https://github.com/alexellis/arkade), which is an easy way to install common CLIs for developers.

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. [eksctl](https://eksctl.io/installation/), CLI for AWS EKS - `arkade get eksctl`
 3. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) - `arkade get kubectl`
 4. [Helm](https://helm.sh/docs/intro/install/) - `arkade get helm`

-### Create an EKS cluster
+### Create an AWS EKS cluster

 > The instructions are based on the [Karpenter gettings started guide](https://karpenter.sh/v0.37/getting-started/getting-started-with-karpenter/).
 You can check out this guide for a more in depth overview of how to get started with Karpenter.